InvestedBrick/Brick-Shell/README.md

 exit
 ```

-*Note: I would only reccomend this if you are launching a new window of the shell, else this will just exit bash and you have no shell*
+*Note: I would only recomend this if you are launching a new window of the shell, else this will just exit bash and you have no shell*